Paul G. Mattaini

 Randy R. Moyer

-Randy is a partner and practice group leader of the firm’s Trusts & Estates group.
+Randy is a partner and chair of the firm’s Trusts & Estates Practice Group.
 He concentrates his practice in both complex and simple estate and tax planning as well as estate and trust administration.

 Randy is also a member of the firm’s Family Business group, working closely with family owned business owners in formulating succession plans and advising owners of closely held businesses with respect to their estate and retirement plans.
 Randy works with his clients to address their business and personal needs in a way that will minimize their future estate, gift, income and generation skipping transfer taxes while maximizing and preserving family wealth.
 Randy also works with his clients to identify potential family conflicts with respect to succession planning, estate and retirement planning matters and offers suggestions to incorporate into business planning to avoid such conflicts.